- JUST FOR POSITION DO NOT DELETE

-The Imperial Grandson-heir Zhu Zhanji leads a group of young soldiers to perform martial arts at Mount Fang, and the frost descends the next morning, which is considered a good omen.
+The imperial grandson-heir Zhu Zhanji leads a group of young soldiers to practice martial arts at Mount Fang.
+Frost descends the next morning and is considered a good omen.
 Officials offer their congratulations.

-The eunuch Zheng He is dispatched to lead a maritime expedition to Southeastern Asian countries including Bangladesh and Java.
+The eunuch Zheng He is dispatched to lead a maritime expedition to Southeast Asia.

-Escorted by the Prince of Han, Zhu Gaoxun, the coffin of the emperor’s late principal consort Empress Renxiao is moved to the capital.
-The construction of the imperial tomb at Mount Tianshou is completed and becomes known as Changling (or the Chang Tomb).
+Escorted by the Prince of Han, Zhu Gaoxun, the coffin of Empress Renxiao, the emperor’s late principal consort, is moved to the capital.
+The construction of the imperial tomb at Mount Tianshou is completed and becomes known as the Chang Tomb (Changling).

-The emperor leads the army and defeats Oyirat Mongols, driving them to the Tura River where the army withdraws.
+The emperor leads the army to battle against Oyirat Mongols who are driven to the Tura River where the army withdraws.

-The Prince of Han, Zhu Gaoxun, is imprisoned for breaking the law numerous times and will be demoted to a commoner's status.
-The Heir Apparent Zhu Gaochi tries his best to rescue his brother from this fate.
+The Prince of Han, Zhu Gaoxun, is imprisoned for breaking imperial law on numerous occasions and is to be demoted to a commoner's status.
+The heir apparent, Zhu Gaochi, earnestly attempts to rescue his brother from this fate.
 As a result, only two of Gaoxun's escort guards are reduced as punishment.
-The emperor relocates Zhu Gaoxun’s fief to Le’an (in today’s Shandong province).
+The emperor relocates Zhu Gaoxun’s fief to Le’an (in present-day Shandong Province).
 Zhu Gaoxun harbors a grudge.

-The construction of the West Palace in Beiping begins.
+The construction of the West Palace begins in Beiping.